cristian-encalada/holbertonschool-low_level_programming/hello_world/README.md

     mov eax, 0
     pop rbp
     .cfi_def_cfa 7, 8
-    ret
-    .cfi_endproc
-.LFE0:
-    .size   main, .-main
-    .ident  "GCC: (Ubuntu 5.4.0-6ubuntu1~16.04.2) 5.4.0 20160609"
-    .section    .note.GNU-stack,"",@progbits
 ``
 - [x] [101-quote.c](https://github.com/cristian-encalada/holbertonschool-low_level_programming/blob/master/hello_world/101-quote.c)
 		- C program that prints exactly and that piece of art is useful" - Dora Korpar, 2015-10-19, followed by a new line, to the standard error.
 		- Not allowed to use any functions listed in the NAME section of the man (3) printf or man (3) puts
 		- The program should return 1
-		- The program should compile without any warnings when using the -Wall gcc option `` julien@ubuntu:~/c/$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -o quote 101-quote.c julien@ubuntu:~/c/$ ./quote
+		- The program should compile without any warnings when using the -Wall gcc option <br>
+``
+julien@ubuntu:~/c/$ gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -o quote 101-quote.c julien@ubuntu:~/c/$ ./quote